 Classical teaching meets modern technology

-Our classical use of technology can be seen in our writing and composition classes in how our students will learn to write on paper in the earlier grades, then in the upper grades they will learn to formally write on a computer.
+Our classical use of technology can be seen in our writing and composition classes.
+Our students will learn to write on paper in the earlier grades, then in the upper grades they will learn to formally write on a computer.
 The focus remains on the actual writing.
 In our science classes, students learn to calculate their data and write their lab narratives on the computer, but the emphasis is on the proper scientific process.
 Students learn to make a presentation to their class utilizing a computer, but the emphasis is on the organization and methodology of making a presentation.
 By teaching our students that technology is a tool, we deemphasize its status, and the learning process remains the focus.